runeh/utallig/README.md

   citizens.
 - [d-nummer][dnum] (dNum) - 11 digit temporary ID number issued to people
   allowed to live and work in Norway.
+- [KID] - Number used to identify customers when paying online

 **Caveat:** The generated numbers are random.
 Thus it's possible that a generated number is in use by an individual or organization.
 No attempt is made